 It’s a pattern we’ve observed in Wales too, and it’s not just down to less jobs being available; candidates reluctant to give up the security of their current roles are less available too.
 Data from WaveTrackr found there was a 19% reduction in applications in January 2020 compared with January 2019, and a massive 47% drop in February compared with February 2019.

-However, being able to recruit a good interim candidate is harder than being convinced that interim is a good option for your organisation.
-The pool of interim candidates is around 1% of the permanent market and the best ones aren’t available for long.
+However, being able to recruit a strong interim candidate is harder than being convinced that interim is a good option for your organisation.
+The pool of interim candidates is usually around 1% of the permanent market and the best ones aren’t available for long.
 It can often be challenging for organisations to reach them in time.